-Honesty and Integrity: DMS Appraisal Services, LLC.
+DMS Appraisal Services, LLC. maintains the highest professional ethics

 DMS Appraisal Services, LLC. provides honest and ethical appraisals for Sequoyah County